nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_API.md

 >
 > You shift in your seat, and then decide to stand up to greet this person who is confidently striding towards you.
 >
 > "Well, well, well," she says with a bright voice and a wide smile.
-"This must be our newest detective - the transfer from Chicago!"
+"This must be our newest detective - the transfer from DC!"
 >
 > "Um, yes, my very first day."
 You introduce yourself and extend your hand, just as she did for the man a few moments ago.
 >